ibm-cloud-docs/mqcloud/reference/mqoc_qm_rest_api.md

 The messaging REST API documentation can be found [here](https://www.ibm.com/support/knowledgecenter/SSFKSJ_9.1.0/com.ibm.mq.dev.doc/q130960_.htm).

+__Non 'DEV.' queues__

+If a new queue has been created whose name does not start with 'DEV.' the predefined authorization records will not apply.
+Therefore applications will not have the required permissions to send or receive messages to this queue.
+Review the [Assigning user/group access to a queue](/docs/services/mqcloud?topic=mqcloud-mqoc_configure_auth_record) guide for more information and for the steps required to configure the authorization record required for this queue.

 __Example: Putting a message on a queue in an IBM queue manager__

 If you have authenticated using token-based authentication, point to the place you stored your cookie to identify yourself as an authenticated user.